Bebop and Rocksteady: Teenage Mutant Ninja Turtles (1987–1996)

 Bebop (left) and Rocksteady (right) as they appeared in the original 1987 animated series.

 Bebop (voiced by Barry Gordon in most appearances, Greg Berg in some 1989 episodes) and Rocksteady (voiced by Cam Clarke) were introduced in the series as members of a human street gang in New York City that was employed by Shredder.
-Rocksteady, the gang's leader, was a short and stocky blond Caucasian man (who sported army camouflage pants that would be replaced with simple beige cargo pants later while also occasionally sporting a strong army helmet on his head in his mutated form).
-Bebop, the second-in-command, was a taller African American man with a purple mohawk.
-With their fellow gang members Scrag, Grunt, Dopey, and Dumbo, they were sent out to stop a Channel 6 reporter named April O'Neil from doing a report about crime in the city.
-April ran down into the sewers while being chased by the street gang and met the Teenage Mutant Ninja Turtles, who then defeated the gang in a fight.
+Rocksteady, the gang's leader, was a short and stocky blond Caucasian man.
+Bebop, the second-in-command, is a taller African American man with a purple mohawk.
+With their fellow gang members Scrag, Grunt, Dopey, and Dumbo, they were sent out to stop reporter April O'Neil from doing a report about crime in the city.
+April flees into the sewers while being chased by the street gang and meets the Teenage Mutant Ninja Turtles, who defeat the gang in a fight.

-After this humiliating setback, The Shredder developed a plan to defeat the Turtles by mutating members of the street gang that Rocksteady and Bebop are a part of so that they would have abilities greater than the Turtles'.
-Rocksteady and Bebop both volunteered to undergo the procedure first (though neither was particularly aware of what it would entail) with the promise that it would allow them to exact revenge on the Turtles.
-As the result of being brought into contact with a common warthog and a black rhinoceros that Shredder had abducted from the zoo, Bebop mutated into a humanoid mutant warthog while Rocksteady mutated into a humanoid mutant black rhinoceros.
+After this humiliating setback, Shredder developed a plan to defeat the Turtles by mutating members of the street gang that Rocksteady and Bebop are a part of so that they would have abilities greater than the Turtles'.
+Rocksteady and Bebop both volunteer to undergo the procedure first with the promise that it would allow them to exact revenge on the Turtles.
+Although the transformation did make them larger and stronger, they remain incompetent.